 The Real Problem With AI Is Ruining Everything Thinking

 When you decide that “AI is ruining everything,” you’ve essentially given up.
-It’s a worldview that positions you as a helpless victim of technological forces beyond your control.
-And that’s not accurate or useful.
+That worldview positions you as a helpless victim of technological forces beyond your control.
+And that’s neither accurate nor useful.

-The truth is more complicated and more empowering: AI is a set of tools that can be used well or badly, and you have more agency than you might think in how it affects your life.
+The truth is messier, but also more empowering.
+AI is a set of tools that can be used well or badly, and you have more agency than you might think in how it affects your life.

 Platforms like YouTube are already cracking down on AI-generated “slop” because users demanded better.
 Google is working (slowly) to improve search quality because their business depends on it.
 The backlash is real, and it’s having effects.